Mixing Audio Tracks

 Muting and Soloing

 When working with multiple tracks, it's often important to be able to hear just one at a time.
-Each track has a Mute and a Solo button, allowing you to temporarily hear just some of your tracks - see the figure above
+Each track has a Mute and a Solo button, allowing you to temporarily hear just some of your tracks.

 - causes a track to be silenced.
 More than one track can be muted.